Franklin Assault and Battery Attorney

 What Is the Penalty for an Assault Conviction in Tennessee?

 The penalties for assault in Tennessee are largely determined by the circumstances surrounding the case, such as if bodily injury occurred or not.

 Possible penalties for Class A misdemeanor assault include:

 - Up to a $2,500 fine

 - Up to 11 months and 29 days incarceration

 Possible penalties for Class B misdemeanor assault include:

-Our firm has more than 25 years of legal experience representing criminal charges, including assault and battery.
-We have the knowledge and resources necessary to evaluate the evidence and case against you, working to obtain a favorable resolution.
-Our goal is to reach a total dismissal or reduction of charges in order to lessen the penalties you will receive.
+I have more than 25 years of legal experience representing criminal charges, including assault and battery.
+I have the knowledge and resources necessary to evaluate the evidence and case against you, working to obtain a favorable resolution.
+My goal is to reach a total dismissal or reduction of charges to lessen the penalties you will receive.